-Motivated by \cite{Colpi:1986ye}, one can consider other self-interacting bosonic field theories as possible dark matter candidates, which, most important, can also yield compact stars and solve dark halo problems.
+Motivated by \cite{Colpi:1986ye}, one can consider other self-interacting bosonic field theories as possible DM candidates, which, most importantly, can also yield compact stars and solve dark halo problems.
 We now know that the Higgs field is a typical self-interacting scalar.
 Higher theories for the UV completion of standard model or gravity, such as grand unified theory or string theory, can invoke more scalars with exotic interactions, for example, the dilatons and axons.
-On the other hand, from the bottom up, we can also have the boson field as the mean field for the Bose-Einsten condensation to yield some superfluid/superconductor states, which can also be the ingredient for the dark matter and compact boson stars.
+On the other hand, from the bottom up, we can also have the boson field as the mean field for the Bose-Einsten condensation to yield some superfluid/superconductor states, which can also be the ingredient for the DM and compact boson stars.
 Later, we will discuss these possibilities and the associated EoSs and boson star configurations.